 Today’s Chinese consumers are sophisticated and refined.
 Their changing patterns of consumption are more likely to demand niche brands [OPPORTUNITY].
 The luxury conglomerates [LVMH, Prada, Gucci], although still strong, are reporting disappointing financial results in this market, where growth has slowed to 2% versus a 30% rise in 2011.
 This younger audience associates these brands with an older generation.

 - The cultural influences between East and West continue to ignite our imagination.
-The Metropolitan Museum of Art will will celebrate the influence of China on fashion, film and art.
+The Metropolitan Museum of Art will celebrate the influence of China on fashion, film and art.
 The May 2015 exhibition, presented in the Museum’s Chinese Galleries and Anna Wintour Costume Center, will feature more than one hundred examples of haute couture and avant-garde ready-to-wear alongside Chinese art.

 - The Ullens Center for Contemporary Art in Beijing is currently exhibiting seven solo shows of Los Angeles artists, The Los Angeles Project.